 Farmers produce great amounts of food through tilling, planting, managing and finally reaping a crop.
 While they are essential, especially in large communities, farming is subject to long delays and many risks.
 Farming is very tied to the passage of seasons.
 Farmers pour their time and effort into their fields, to finally reap the harvest before the winter takes it.
 The effects of the Farming Skill change during different seasons.
 In the Spring and the Summer time, Farming works to plant crops and fatten livestock.

 On farms, those producing Vegetables or Hemp, farmers devote their attention to sewing and tending to the crops to produce the best yield for the majority of the year.
 For each level of Quality of the farm, one potential yield is produced to be reaped in the Autumn season, and for each level of Quality, each such reaping action yields 10 Vegetables or 1 Ration.
-Farmers can benefit from the labor of Draft Horses, which offer an extra Downtime action for gathering actions when used by a Farmer, and do not require Leadership.
-The Farmer can benefit from as many Draft Horses as the Quality of the Farm.
+With the construction of a Plowshed, Farmers can benefit from the labor of Draft Horses, which offer an extra Downtime action for gathering actions when used by a Farmer.

 Ranches, those farms that manage herds of horses, sheep or pigs, are used to gather Wool, Meat, or rear new Horses for work and riding.
 Ranchers use Dogs the same way Farmers use Draft Horses.